What You Need To Know About Pests In Austin, TX

 Flying Insect Prevention Tips: Our Texas yards provide wasps and hornets with plenty of places to forage for food and is one of the biggest reasons they find our way to our properties.
 Many can eat the food and drinks we consume, so our trash cans, recycling bins, and outdoor eating areas are particularly attractive to these pests.
 Make sure to keep outdoor tables and grills free of leftover food and keep lids on trash cans and recycling bins to deter wasp and hornet activity.
 It is also a good idea to regularly harvest gardens and fruit trees.
 The more food that is available to wasps and hornets on your property, the more likely they will call your yard home.

 Residents of Texas have to deal with many unsavory pests, including scorpions.
 Scorpions are unique-looking arachnids and are creatures that regularly find their way onto our properties, typically while searching for food and water.
 While some scorpions just pass through while hunting, others decide to stay and make their presence permanent.
+It is important to know how to keep scorpions away from your home, and how to remediate an infestation on your property.

 The most common things that initially attract scorpions to a person's yard are areas of shelter (woodpiles, mulch, rocks, trees), food (insects, small rodents, lizards), and water (dripping pipes, hoses, and leaky air conditioners).
 Most scorpions prefer to live outside, but they sometimes make their way into our homes when following their prey or when attracted by moisture or the promise of a cool, shady spot to rest.
 Having scorpions living on your property is more than an inconvenience it is a potential danger.
 The venom scorpions possess and inject through their stinger is powerful enough to harm people.
 If scorpions have found their way to your property, do not hesitate to seek help from an experienced professional!